AIR-HLoc: Adaptive Retrieved Images Selection for Efficient Visual Localisation: Evaluation

 \subsubsection{Aachen Day-Night-v1.1}

-For both HLoc and \sysname, the three accuracy levels are basically convergent when $k\geq 20$.
-Subfigures~\ref{fig:error_k_aachen} (a)-(c) and Table~\ref{tab:k_dirhloc} show that \sysname achieves almost the same accuracy of HLoc with up to 11\% fewer retrieved images.
-And we can find that \sysname (NetVLAD) has slightly better accuracy than HLoc (NetVLAD) in (0.25m, $2^{\circ}$) when $k = 20$, and \sysname (EigenPlaces) have slightly better accuracy than HLoc (EigenPlaces) in (0.25m, $2^{\circ}$) when $k = 30$ in day-time test sequences.
-This shows that our \sysname can not only reduce overhead while maintaining accuracy but also improve accuracy in some cases.
+For both HLoc and \sysname, the three accuracy levels converge when $k\geq 20$.
+Subfigures~\ref{fig:error_k_aachen} (a)-(b) and Figure~\ref{fig:ir_ratio_runtime} (a) show that \sysname achieves almost the same accuracy as HLoc with up to 11\% fewer retrieved images.
+We find that \sysname achieves accuracy comparable to that of HLoc. \sysname (EP) achieves slightly better accuracy than HLoc (EP) in the (0.25m, $2^{\circ}$) range when $k = 30$ in daytime test sequences.
+This demonstrates that \sysname can improve accuracy by reducing the noise introduced by a high $k$ value.